-5.2.5.3.
-Usage in 0-RTT
+4.2.5.3.
+Initial SETTINGS Values

 When a 0-RTT QUIC connection is being used, the client's initial requests will be sent before the arrival of the server's SETTINGS frame.
-Clients SHOULD cache at least the following settings about servers:
+Clients MUST store the settings the server provided in the session being resumed and MUST comply with stored settings until the server's current settings are received.